ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 ### Network socket classes

-The network-socket API provides a common interface for using sockets on network devices.
-It's a class-based interface, which should be familiar to users experienced with other socket APIs.
+The network socket API provides a common interface for using sockets on network devices.
+It's a class-based interface, which is familiar to users experienced with other socket APIs.

-- [UDPSocket](udpsocket.html): This class provides the ability to send packets of data over UDP, using the sendto and recvfrom member functions.
+- [UDPSocket](udpsocket.html): This class provides the ability to send packets of data over UDP, using the `sendto` and `recvfrom` member functions.
 - [TCPSocket](tcpsocket.html): This class provides the ability to send a stream of data over TCP.
 - [TCPServer](tcpserver.html): This class provides the ability to accept incoming TCP connections.
 - [SocketAddress](socketaddress.html): You can use this class to represent the IP address and port pair of a unique network endpoint.

 ### Network errors

-The convention of the network-socket API is for functions to return negative error codes to indicate failure.
+The convention of the network socket API is for functions to return negative error codes to indicate failure.
 On success, a function may return zero or a non-negative integer to indicate the size of a transaction.
-On failure, a function must return a negative integer, which should be one of the error codes in the `nsapi_error_t` [enum](/docs/development/mbed-os-api-doxy/group__netsocket.html#gac21eb8156cf9af198349069cdc7afeba):
+On failure, a function must return a negative integer, which is one of the error codes in the `nsapi_error_t` [enum](/docs/development/mbed-os-api-doxy/group__netsocket.html#gac21eb8156cf9af198349069cdc7afeba):

 ``` cpp
 /** Enum of standardized error codes